TascoGitGud/Customer-Churn-Prediction-and-Segmentation-for-an-E-commerce-Company/README.md

 **Key observations:**

-- 😡 **Complain:** Customers who filed complaints churned at a much higher rate than those who didn't.
+- 😡 **`Complain`:** Customers who filed complaints churned at a much higher rate than those who didn't.
 This is the clearest behavioral signal for churn.
-- ⏳ **Tenure:** Churned customers tend to have shorter time with the company.
+- ⏳ **`Tenure`:** Churned customers tend to have shorter time with the company.
 Customers in their first few months are the most likely to leave.
-- 🏙️ **CityTier:** Customers in Tier 1 and Tier 3 cities churn more than Tier 2.
+- 🏙️ **`CityTier`:** Customers in Tier 1 and Tier 3 cities churn more than Tier 2.
 This may be due to differences in delivery quality or service coverage.
-- 📱 **PreferedOrderCat:** Customers who often buy **Mobile Phones** and **Laptops & Accessories** show higher churn - these are high-value categories where a bad experience likely has a bigger impact.
+- 📱 **`PreferedOrderCat`:** Customers who often buy **Mobile Phones** and **Laptops & Accessories** show higher churn - these are high-value categories where a bad experience likely has a bigger impact.
-- 💍 **MaritalStatus:** Single customers churn more than married or divorced ones - possibly because they have less long-term commitment to a platform.
+- 💍 **`MaritalStatus`:** Single customers churn more than married or divorced ones - possibly because they have less long-term commitment to a platform.
-- 👨 **Gender:** Male customers show slightly higher churn in both count and rate.
+- 👨 **`Gender`:** Male customers show slightly higher churn in both count and rate.

 #### 📐 Step 4: Outlier Treatment